Set up an event

 The Registration and attendance tab

-Use the Registration and attendance tab to see who registered for the event, who attended, and who canceled.
+Use the Registration and attendance tab to see who registered for the event, who attended, and who cancelled.
 You can also create registrations and check-ins here.
 The following sections are available:

-- Event registrations: This table provides a list of people who registered for your event.
+Event registration: This table provides a list of people who registered for your event.
 You can also register people manually here.
 If you are using custom registration fields, then you can also view the values submitted by each attendee here.

-- Contacts who canceled: Lists contacts who were registered for the event but who have now cancelled their registration.
+Contacts who cancelled: Lists contacts who were registered for the event but who have now cancelled their registration.
 The list includes cancellations made by contacts using the event website and by users using the Marketing app.
-If you'd like to communicate with contacts who cancelled from one or more events, you can set up an behavioral segment based on
+If you'd like to communicate with contacts who cancelled from one or more events, you can set up a behavioural segment based on